 Not sure if you are to fill out OSHA300 forms?
-Follow these steps to see if you need to record accidents in 2016 for posting February 1st, 2017:
+Follow these steps to see if you need to list record-able accidents in 2017 for posting February 1st, 2018:

 - Step 2 – Don’t know your NAICS number?
 A way to locate your NAICS number would be to go the Department of Revenue website and get your NAICS on record. (enter your UBI number and select your company.
 The NAICS code will be located on the lower left.)

 - Step 3 – To see if your NAICS is exempt from reporting review this list.If your NAICS number is not on this exempt from reporting list, you will need to start recording your accidents on OSHA form 300 and only post OSHA300A from February 1 to April 30.